dcousens/yajrpc/README.md

 }, ...], function (err) { ... })
 ```

-The `batch` API can be a little strange at first, but, when used with tools like `qup`, it can be extremely powerful:
+The `batch` method is remarkably useful in high-performance applications when used with tools like [`qup`](https://github.com/dcousens/qup):

 ``` javascript
 let qup = require('qup')